• Latest

 Tonight’s opening match between Mexico and South Africa at the Estadio Azteca, a venue hosting a World Cup opening game for the third time in history, is as much a technology launch as it is a football fixture.

-The Trionda’s connected sensor, the advanced semi-automated offside system, referee body cameras, AI-generated 3D player avatars, and the digital twin stadium operations platform all go live tonight in front of 80,000 fans in Mexico City, with the full suite remaining in place for every one of the 103 matches that follow.
+The Trionda’s connected sensor, advanced semi-automated offside system, referee body cameras, AI-generated 3D player avatars, and digital stadium operations platform will debut tonight in front of 80,000 fans in Mexico City.

 .